KQM-git/TCL/docs/evidence/combat-mechanics/enemy-mechanics/enemy-interactions.md

 [Discussion](https://tickets.deeznuts.moe/transcripts/magatsu-mitake-narukami-no-mikoto-attack-pushes-characters-upward)

 **Finding:**
 **Musou no Hitotachi** can yeet characters upward.
-By getting above the boss through xiao's jump, kazuha's skill, or keqing's skill, or venti's skill the character will be pushed upward due to this, allowing them to dodge the attack and get far above the boss.
+By getting above the boss through xiao's jump, kazuha's Skill, or keqing's Skill, or venti's Skill the character will be pushed upward due to this, allowing them to dodge the attack and get far above the boss.

 **Evidence:**